nl5887/upscale/README.md

 ===========
 Upscale is an open 'platform as a service' provider.
 It will deploy new hosts, start application containers and rebalance containers.
 Containers can be runned always on multiple different hosts, ensuring availability.

+Our goal is to create an application platform where you don't have to think about hosts, scaling and deployment.
+The application platform will scale up and down new containers and new hosts when necessary, without downtime or any notice.

 Upscale consist of namespaces, applications, runtime and containers.
 A company can have its own namespace, from within this namespace multiple applications can be created.
 A deployment of an application is done using containers.
 A container is an instance of a runtime, for running php, python or ruby.
 Multiple containers can be active.

 Upscale runs currently on Ubuntu 13.04 and Amazon EC2.